simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 **The test still fails.**

 Again we lower `confidence` to `0.8` and - horray: **IHL** recognizes the letter again.
 The non-matching pixels are shown in the following image in yellow.
-That are 19 pixels of 100, which means we are *just below* the confidence of 20%:
+That are 19 pixels of 100, which means we are *just below* the tolerance of 20%:

 {{< image src="images/post/ihl-skimage-pr-a-20.png">}}